Colleges

 Senior Hulme scholarship (2021), University of Oxford

-Sackler Institute award (2016), King's College London
+Sackler Institute award for the highest grade (2016), King's College London

-Postgraduate scholarship (2015), Leverhulme Trade Charities Trust and King's College London
+Postgraduate scholarship (2015), Leverhulme Trust

 Recent publications